myashley/react-project-partB/README.md

 There is plenty of room for improvement.
 There were a lot of features we would have liked to add but due to time constraints, we were unable to include everything.
 The app has a lot of potential to help many people, and with the right support, it can be used as a commercial product.

-### Project Review

-This project has been a great learning experience.
-I really enjoyed working in the team environment and learnt a lot about myself as well.
-I feel a great sense of self-accomplishment after completing this app, and am more motivated than ever to keep building new things to make other people's lives easier.
-I had a great time working with my team, we worked well with each other and I feel like we established a special bond that will last a lifetime.
-I look forward to future development and teamwork in the industry, I am now confident I can make a solid contribution to any project and team."